 Ise Shima, home to the most sacred Shinto Shrine, is hosting their annual Ise Shima Satoumi Triathlon that brings international and local athletes together in Mie Prefecture.
 Start with a 1500m swim at Oyahama Beach, located across from Ago Bay where pearl culturing originated.
-Followed by a 40km bike ride full of challenging, yet rewarding hills and turns.
+Follow it up with a 40km bike ride full of challenging, yet rewarding hills and turns.
 Finish with a 10km run exploring the city and listening to waves crash along Bindama Road.

 Must follow all Japan Triathlon Union (JTU) regulations, as well as some local Shima city rules.